2nd Sign of Zodiac

 If you can get past these “quirks”, however, you’ll find that Mars in Taurus natives are often quite reliable and strong personalities.
 It may just be worth the wait!

-(See also the
+(See also the Sexuality of Mars in Taurus)

 Some Famous People with Mars in Taurus: Courteney Cox, Tom Cruise, Jamie Lee Curtis, Ashley Judd, Lucy Lawless, Madonna, Rob Thomas, Pete Wentz (Venus and Mars in Taurus), Vanna White